III Armored Corps: Cold War era

 In July 1973, III Corps became part of the newly established Forces Command and its training, testing, and evaluation mission began to grow.
 For the remainder of the decade, III Corps would take part in a number of Training and Doctrine Command tests of organizations and tactical concepts, and play a key role in the fielding of new equipment.
 III Corps units would also participate in major exercises such as Exercise REFORGER (Return of Forces to Germany) and disaster relief operations in the United States and Central America.

 In the summer of 1974, the Army decided to implement one of the recommendations of the Howze Board and created an air cavalry combat brigade.
 The assets of the 2d Brigade, 1st Cavalry Division were used to create the 6th Cavalry Brigade (Air Combat).
 The new brigade was assigned to the III Corps as a corps asset.
 1st Squadron, 6th Cavalry Regiment, was transferred to the new brigade on 21 February 1975.
 The brigade served as a test bed for new concepts involving the employment of attack helicopters on the modern battlefield.
-In 1985–85, the brigade consisted of 1st Squadron, 6th Cavalry; 4th Squadron, 9th Cavalry Regiment (4-9 CAV); and 5th and 7th Squadrons, 17th Cavalry Regiment (5-17 CAV and 7-17 CAV), all flying attack helicopters.
+In 1984–85, the brigade consisted of 1st Squadron, 6th Cavalry; 4th Squadron, 9th Cavalry Regiment (4-9 CAV); and 5th and 7th Squadrons, 17th Cavalry Regiment (5-17 CAV and 7-17 CAV), all flying attack helicopters.

 As part of the Army's modernization effort in the 1980s corps units introduced new organizations and equipment including the M1 Abrams tank, M2 Bradley Fighting Vehicle, AH-64 Apache helicopter, Multiple Launch Rocket System, and Mobile Subscriber Equipment.
 In 1985, a task force within the 6th Cavalry Brigade was elevated into the Apache Fielding Brigade, "to receive, equip and train, evaluate, and deploy all Army non-Fort Hood Apache helicopter battalions."
 On August 1, 1986, then-Colonel Malvin Handy was placed in command of the brigade, with the same mission, but a slightly different name: the Apache Training Brigade.
 Lt Gen Saint "..gave me $36 million and told me to make it happen,” Handy said.
 The task was daunting, even for an experienced, combat-proven attack pilot like Handy.
 “I thought, ‘this guy is crazy,’” he said.
 “I felt like Moses and some guy was handing me the Ten Commandments."
-Handy oversaw training of the first eight battalions, which five years later did well during Operation Desert Storm.

 In 1987, III Corps also conducted the largest deployment of forces to Germany since the Second World War, Exercise Reforger '87.
 During this time, the corps began assisting in the training and support of active and reserve component units.
 This support involves training guidance, resources, and the maintenance of relationships that extend to wartime affiliations.